Epigastralgia: That Annoying Pain in the Pit of Your Stomach

 - Be careful with drugs such as ibuprofen and other non-steroidal anti inflammatories.

-In conclusion, don’t hesitate to consult a doctor with any problem, pain or change in relation to your digestive system.
+In conclusion, don’t hesitate to consult a doctor with any problems, pains or changes in your digestive system.

 Prevention and taking care of yourself are synonymous with health and well-being.